rsa-ctf/ectf2018/crypto/Mr.XORxes/README.md

 ### Points

-200
+250

 ### Description

 Mr. XORxes used his favorite operation to encipher a string.
 The enciphered string is in ciphertext.txt.
-To make sure he hides his super secure secret using multiple levels of encryption, he encrypted it using encrypted.py.
-Prove to Mr. XORxes that he definitely needs a better scheme to encrypt his secret!
+Decipher this to get the key to the pdf file.
+This pdf contains the ciphertext to the next step where he has encrypted the message according to encrypted.py.
+Retrieve the message to get the flag.

 ### Hint

-##### To be given only if no solves:
+#### To given if no solves:
-- Use the key obtained from the first level of encryption to open the locked file
-- Mr. XORxes secret starts with ECTF{
+- Try bruteforcing a single character key for the first step